dotlang/language/Enhancements.md

 ```
 By this way we can have collections, array, hash.
 About tuple, we cannot use `[]` operator in them.
 So it should remain a `special` class which is handled by compiler.
 Although it is very similar to other classes.
 What

+? - Can we incorporate uniform function call syntax like D to make language simpler?

+? - implications of embedding anonymous with static methods like new?

+? - How to handle multiple pointer dereferencing? `int** x; int y= *(*(x));`?

+Y - interface is a class.
+Implementing functions in a class is optional.
+If they are called and not implemented runtime error will happen.
+We can check `(class1)myObj` which returns true if myObj's class has all methods and data-members specified in class1.